All Episodes

 Donald Trump's presidency will be judged on the results.

-It's not gonna be judged on tweeting.
+It's not going to be judged on tweeting.

 It's pretty incredible.